dcnarch/sales-predictions/README.md

 ## Based on my findings and Exploratory Data Analysis, we would want to employ a Random Forest regression model to the data to best predict future sales.
 Conclusion: My Random Forest model achieved a testing score of 59.3%, so it seems that ~60% is the max our testing data will get with these methods.
-At this point, if I wanted to get a better machine learning model, I'd go back and find a way to eliminate one of the original columns and re-run the models.
+At this point, if I wanted to get a better machine learning model, I'd go back and find a way to eliminate one of the original features columns.
+The best idea might be to talk to executives of the company so that I might glean which features may not have much relevance to the total sales (possibly skewing the results), and re-run the models.
 If that didn't make much progress in improving the accuracy, then I would investigate a more complex method that might be more relevant to the dataset provided.

 > My slide presentation of the data can be found in this repository or link here: (https://github.com/dcnarch/sales-predictions/blob/main/BigMart%20Sales%20Presentation.pptx)